Sharon-B/Inside-Out/README.md

         Web: gunicorn <app_name>.wsgi:application

-13. We will initially disable collectstatic in Heroku, this can be done in the cli:
+13. Initially disable collectstatic in Heroku, this can be done in the cli:

 * Heroku login -i
 * Enter Heroku login details